ibm-cloud-docs/monitoring/exporters/ipmi.md

 copyright:
   years:  2018, 2022
-lastupdated: "2021-03-28"
+lastupdated: "2022-01-20"

 keywords: IBM Cloud, monitoring, ubuntu, analyze metrics, ipmi

 subcollection: monitoring

+content-type: tutorial
+services: monitoring
+account-plan: lite
+completion-time: 1h

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Configuring the Prometheus IPMI Exporter to monitor IPMI metrics
+# Collecting IPMI device sensor metrics
 {: #ipmi}
+{: toc-content-type="tutorial"}
+{: toc-services="monitoring"}
+{: toc-completion-time="1h"}

 In addition to the set of metrics that are automatically collected by the monitoring agent, you might want to collect other metrics such as sensor metrics.
 You can use the `Prometheus IPMI Exporter` to perform the collection of Intelligent Platform Management Interface (IPMI) device sensor metrics.
 {: shortdesc}